 At the end of the day, you want to be sure that you enjoy blogging enough to invest both your time and money into it.
-It’s smart to start with a lower-cost option that has the robust backing of WordPress before deciding whether or not to switch over to Squarespace.

 I used to use Bluehost on WordPress.
 And themeforest.net is a great marketplace for finding WordPress themes under $100.
 You can start with Bluehost for only $3.95/month right here.

 My opinion?
 Whatever feels better and easier for YOU.
 I am somewhat tech-savvy, so I could handle WordPress, but find Squarespace to be much less of a headache when it comes to the design of the site in general.